 | Extra strong | 16-20 mg | Niche.
 Faces regulatory restrictions in some jurisdictions |

 Your nicotine form and dosing accuracy directly determine whether consumers get a consistent experience across every pouch in every can.
 This is where bitartrate's solid-form precision pays off.
+Powder dosing equipment can achieve coefficients of variation below 5%, while liquid spray systems typically run 8% to 12% unless tightly controlled.

 Quality Standards That Matter